-Our social worker helped Joel to make sense of what he had seen and supported Joel to learn coping strategies for when he was overwhelmed by his “big emotions”.
+Our social worker helped Joel to make sense of what he had seen and supported Joel to learn coping strategies for when he was overwhelmed by his ‘big emotions’.

 “We had such great support from Family Works after the floods,” says Susan.
 “It helped me.
 It definitely made a big difference to my son Joel.
 We are so grateful for them being at Joel’s kindy at that time.”

 “It helped me.
-It definitely made a big difference to my son Joel”
+It definitely made a big difference to my son Joel.”